SirRoderickYammins/AvWeather/README.md

-# AvWeather
+# GoBrief!

 ---

-AvWeather is an application that interfaces with the NOAA's official website [aviationweather.gov]
+GoBrief! is an application that interfaces with the NOAA's official website [aviationweather.gov]

 ## Rationale

 ---

 I use aviationweather.gov everytime I plan a flight, but I have a few issues with it:

 - Lack of savable presets
 - It's a bit slow
 - Information is all over the place

 Obviously, I'm opinionated.
 But, I would like a system where I can have all my preferred weather sources (TAFs, SIGMETs, freezing levels, etc.) **AND** have them saved so I can easily retrieve all pertinent information relating to the flight.